 – Jesus is the ruler of the kings of the earth.

-everything, but most don’t realize they have a ruler presiding over them.
+Most kings don’t know they have a ruler presiding over them.
 Jesus

-said that Satan is the ruler of the world, who presides over the kings of the
+said that Satan is ruler of the world, who presides over the kings of the

-earth; likewise, Satan has a king presiding over him after Jesus snatched the
+earth, but Satan has a king presiding over him too, who is Jesus, after He snatched the

-keys of death and hell from his clutches through His death and
+keys of death and hell from him through His death and

 (102h) Thy kingdom come